1. Googling espresso tips

 All new baristas have fallen victim to this.
 You pull a shot; it comes out a little fast, so you tamp harder.
 It's not a sin - but it's not right.
 Tamping with consistent pressure, completely level every single time is the only way to make great espresso.
 If the beans have aged a bit and the shot is coming out faster, make the grind a bit finer.

 The second tamping issue we commonly see is a bit trickier, especially when there are two baristas in the same house.
 My wife and I run into this.
 She tamps harder than me.
 She will adjust courser, and then I adjust finer.
-It turns out the solution was either buying a second grinder or leaving her for a supermodel.
-(We don't recommend this, but we also don't not-recommend this).
+It turns out the solution was a calibrated tamper from St. Anthony's.
+Marriage saved.

 5. Using hard or untreated water